 ISIS and ISIL are combined as part of the Islamic State which has become one of the main jihadist groups fighting government forces in Iraq and Syria and encouraging terrorist attacks attacking hotels, mosques, busy city streets and other civilian targets around the world.

-Facts about ISIS and ISIL
+ISIS and ISIL

 What does ISIS stand for?
 Islamic State of Iraq and Syria.

 ISIS is an off-shoot of Al-Qaeda, an international, radical Islamic group, once led by by Osama Bin Laden, that emerged when they fought against the 1979 Soviet invasion of Afghanistan.
 Al Qaeda consists of Sunni Muslims who practice Wahhabism, an ultraconservative, extreme form of Islam, the religion of the Muslims.

 The Al-Qaeda group demanded a return to traditional Muslim laws and conventions, the strict interpretation of the Koran (Quaran) the Islamic sacred book and encouraged new jihads (holy wars).
 In Ayman al-Zawahiri became the official leader of Al Qaeda following the death of Osama bin Laden on May 2, 2011.